 Until 2001, Mr. Carley was the United Nations Representative of Veterans for Peace, Inc. In that time, he was known primarily for his work in Bosnia, and in Iraq as the Project Director of the internationally acclaimed Iraq Water Project.
 Prior to 2001, he was also a playwright who enjoyed 15 productions and 10 readings of his plays in New York.
-He is proud to continue as a Special Consultant to Spectrum Theatre Ensemble, the nation’s only “by as well as for” company neurodiverse individuals.
+He is proud to continue as a Special Consultant to the Board of Directors of Spectrum Theatre Ensemble, the nation’s only “by as well as for” company for neurodiverse individuals.
 He also serves as a Special Advisor to Drexel University’s Autism Research Initiative, and is the Special Advisor for Neurodiversity to the educational think-tank, The Ed Factory.

 When Carley was two years old, his father, a Marine Corps helicopter pilot, was killed in Vietnam.
 His mother and he had already moved back to her hometown of Providence, RI to live with her parents so that she could finish school while her husband was away, and so after his father’s passing, they both stayed.